clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

       passwd: password updated successfully

    Enter `postgres` for the current value of the password and then enter a new password, retype it to verify the new password and the :guilabel:`PostgreSQL` database password will be updated.

 #.
 After the installation is complete, you can use your web browser to view the
-   new server by opening the browser on the system and typing in ``localhost`` in the address bar.
-You should see a web page similar to the one shown in figure 1:
+   new server by opening the browser on the system and typing in localhost in the address bar.
+You should see a web page similar to the one shown in Figure 2 below.

    .. figure:: figures/telemetry-backend-1.png
       :alt: Telemetry UI

-      Figure 1: :guilabel:`Telemetry UI`
+      Figure 2: :guilabel:`Telemetry UI`

 Create records with telem-record-gen
 ====================================

-The telemetrics bundle provides a record generator tool called ``telem-record-gen``.
+The telemetrics bundle provides a record generator tool called `telem-record-gen`.
 This tool can be used to create records from shell scripts or the command line when writing a probe in C is not desirable.
 Records are sent to the backend server, and can also be echoed to stdout.